corrode/rust-vs-go-workshop/go-vs-rust.md

 we will try to be as objective as possible and highlight the strengths and weaknesses of *both* languages.

-## Syntax

-## Concurrency

-## Web ecosystem

 ## Building a small web service

 Many comparisons between Go and Rust focus on the syntax and the language features.
 But in the end, what matters is how easy it is to use them for a non-trivial project.

-Since we are a platform as a service provider, we think that we can contribute the most by showing you how to build a small web service in both languages.
-We will use the same task and popular libraries for both languages to compare the solutions side-by-side.
+Since we are a platform-as-a-service provider, we think that we can contribute the most by *showing* you how to build a small web service in both languages.
+We will use the same task and popular libraries for both languages to compare the solutions side-by-side so that you can make up your own mind.

 We will cover the following topics:

 - Routing
 - Templating
 - Database access
-- Testing
 - Deployment

-We will leave out topics like client-side rendering and focus on the server-side only.
+We will leave out topics like client-side rendering or migrations, and focus on the server-side only.

 ### The task